What Is Gold Plating in Project Management? + How to Avoid It

 Here’s an example of what it looks like to manage a project in Plaky:

 In the example above, you can see how one marketing project is organized in different groups (i.e.. this month’s tasks and next month’s tasks), and custom fields, e.g.:

 - Assignee field — where you assign one or multiple team members to different tasks,

 - Type field — where you assign different teams, such as marketing or design,

 - Priority field — where you keep track of ongoing tasks via colored labels representing Low, Medium, and High priority tasks.

 - Status field — where you keep track of different statuses with colored labels, such as In progress, Stuck, or Done, and

 - Due date field — where you define deadlines for tasks.

-Keeping all important information in one place — such as a Plaky workspace — you’ll know exactly what stage of the project you’re at, and thus control its development.
+Keeping all important information in one place — such as a Plaky space — you’ll know exactly what stage of the project you’re at, and thus control its development.

 There won’t be room for unplanned changes and gold plating, as all team members will know exactly what their assignments and deadlines are.